tehckisnow/WakeJS/README.md

 -help mentions 'list' command.
 -added check for obtainable so player cannot pick up things like waterfountains or elephants!
 -removed jQuery dependancies

+-added examine (works like look)
+-checks for initial player parameters in gamefile at startup and uses defaults if not found.
+-checks for custom instructions in gamefile
+-drop all (began work on get all)

 sep 13, 2018
 -tokenize() will now accept numbers.  this allows tp command to work.